 The Infamous Meeting#

-Whether this story is accurate or not, the result was the same: IBM walked away from DRI and approached Microsoft.
-Microsoft licensed QDOS (Quick and Dirty Operating System) from Seattle Computer Products—a CP/M clone written by Tim Paterson.
+With negotiations stalling, IBM approached Microsoft.
+Microsoft licensed QDOS (Quick and Dirty Operating System) from Seattle Computer Products, a CP/M clone written by Tim Paterson in six weeks.
 Renamed MS-DOS, it became the IBM PC’s operating system.

 The Aftermath and Legal Battles#